Could the world’s newest capital Juba, also become the world’s first Open Source City?

-#OSJUBA is a conference and workshop held in Berlin on 21-22 June 2012 that brought together tech enthusiasts, hacktivists, developers and others to discuss methods, platforms and Open Source projects that are being used in post-conflict areas like South Sudan.
-The goal of the conference was to encourage and discuss a new discourse for development and post-conflict resolution focussing on Open Source projects and knowledge sharing.
+#OSJUBA is a conference and workshop held in Berlin on 21-22 June 2012 that brought together international development experts, open tech specialists, hacktivists, artists and policy makers to discuss methods, platforms and Open Source projects that could be used in post-conflict transformation regions such as the newly independent Republic of South Sudan.
+The goal of the conference was to encourage and discuss a new discourse for truly sustainable post-conflict development focusing on Open Source methodologies, opportunities and knowledge sharing.

 Where & When

 KOW Brunnenstr.
 9, Berlin 19.00 – 21.00